4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

     sys.exit(main())
 ```

-What I noticed when running this on Linux is that it cannot run (non-ELF format), so I understand it is loading a DLL library to interact with via Python.
-This was clear in the `get_helper` function.
+When running this on Linux, I encountered an error due to an invalid ELF header.
+This suggests that hello.bin is not a native Linux binary, but rather a Windows DLL or some other non-ELF format.
+The script attempts to load it using ctypes.cdll.LoadLibrary, which confirms it's expecting a shared library (DLL) to call functions .
+This behavior is evident in the get_helper function.

-## Analysis of `get_helper` Function
+## Analysis of get_helper Function

 ```python
 def get_helper():